Saint Francois County Ambulance District (SFCAD) Employment Prerequisites

 - The incumbent is encouraged and expected to report, without the threat of retaliation, any concerns regarding the Company’s Policies and Procedures on patient privacy and any observed practices in violation of that policy to the designated Privacy Officer.

-The incumbent must possess and apply the knowledge and skills necessary to perform the duties of a driver of ambulance equipment, including:
+The incumbent must possess and apply knowledge and skills necessary to perform the duties of a driver of ambulance equipment, including but not limited to:

-- Responding to instructions from a dispatcher and driving and operating specially equipped emergency vehicles to specified locations at a safe and controlled speed, in accordance with federal, state, local law, regulations, and standards;
+- Promptly responding to instructions from a dispatcher and driving and operating specially equipped emergency vehicles to specified locations at a safe and controlled speed, in accordance with federal, state, and local laws, regulations and standards, and in accordance with Company policies, rules, and guidelines;

-- Assuring that vehicles are in good working condition at all times, are properly maintained and stocked, have all the necessary equipment and this equipment is in good working order at all times;
+- Assuring that vehicles are in good working condition at all times, are properly maintained and stocked, have all the necessary equipment and that the equipment is in good working order at all times;

 - Cleaning, organizing and restocking vehicles in a ready condition after each transport;

-- Receiving requests for emergency and non-emergency ambulance service and other duties-related communication via two-way radio and other communication devices;
+- Receiving and responding to requests for emergency ambulance service and other duties-related communication via two-way radio or other communication devices;

-- Maintaining accurate records of ambulance equipment and other emergency equipment and/or personnel dispatched to each emergency and non-emergency request and other operation and administrative data as required to maintain the operational continuity of St. Francois County Ambulance District and as directed by superiors;
+- Maintaining accurate records of ambulance equipment and other emergency equipment and/or personnel dispatched to each emergency and non-emergency request and other operation and administrative data as required to maintain the operational continuity of the Company and as directed by superiors;

-- Handling telephone communications professionally and efficiently with careful regard to the divulgence of information;
+- Handling telephone communications professionally and efficiently with careful regard to the divulgence of information respecting confidentiality requests at all times;

-- Coordinating requests for non-emergency transports in accordance with the non-emergency transport policies;
+- Coordinating requests for non-emergency transports in accordance with the Company's non-emergency transport policies;

-The incumbent must perform routine tasks in and around the ambulance service building, including:
+The incumbent must perform routine tasks in and around the ambulance service building, including but not limited to:

-- Checking, restocking, inventorying and cleaning any apparatus operated by St. Francois County Ambulance District;
+- Checking, restocking, inventorying and cleaning any apparatus operated by the Company;

-- Cleaning, doing dishes, emptying trash and other related duties in the fire station;
+- Cleaning, doing dishes, emptying trash and other related duties in the station;